 - There should be a proper monitoring of water consumption pattern in the campus.
-The bore well and the inlet Municipal Water Connection should be installed with water meter to monitor the consumption.
-The water meter readings to be recorded every day or every week at a fixed time. - It is recommended to check water quality from bore well for dissolved oxygen, acidity, alkalinity, chloride, hardness, pH, and conductivity, total dissolved solids and E-coli/ coliform. - Remaining wash basin taps may be equipped with water saving fixtures. - > The flush tanks of the toilets may be fitted with dual volume system. - > Institute may install drip irrigation system to water the garden and plants in the campus.
+The water meter readings to be recorded every day or every week at a fixed time. - It is recommended to check water quality from bore well for dissolved oxygen, acidity, alkalinity, chloride, hardness, pH, and conductivity, total dissolved solids and E-coli/ coliform. - > Remaining wash basin taps may be equipped with water saving fixtures. - > The flush tanks of the toilets may be fitted with dual volume system. - > Institute may install drip irrigation system to water the garden and plants in the campus.